 In 2016, Michelle Van Etten was announced to be a speaker at the Republican National Convention.

-The institute no longer exists.
+The Institute no longer exists.

-This is a real problem, because the website for Infowars team, Alex's multi-level marketing operation, they just reposted AL International's press release in full, and it literally says that they did, quote, clinical research studies, which they did not.
+This is a real problem because the website for InfoWars team, Alex's multi-level marketing operation, they just reposted AL International's press release in full, and it literally says that they did, quote, clinical research studies, which they did not.

 This is true in test tubes, but has literally no application towards whether they have any similar effect when taken by a person.

-Bleach kills cancer cells in a test tube, but it's not going to help your cancer to drink bleach.
+One blog I found described the study, they put it this way: bleach kills cancer cells in a test tube, but it's not going to help your cancer to drink bleach.

 This is the sleight of hand of a study like this.